Golf Tutorials

 Pros of a Laser Rangefinder:

-• Slope Functionality: Many models include a "slope" feature that calculates the effective E.g. what the yardage “plays like” which will adjust for a yardage based on elevation changes.
-A 150-yard shot that is severely downhill might only play 140-yards, helping you choose the correct aclub for the hole.
-(Note: This is usually not allowed in rounds that count towards tournaments or handicaps, but it is an awesome tool for practice rounds.)
+• Slope Functionality: Many models include a "slope" feature that calculates the effective yardage based on elevation changes.
+A 150-yard shot that is severely downhill might only play 140 yards, helping you choose the correct club for the hole.
+(Note: This is usually not allowed in tournaments or handicap rounds, but it is an awesome tool for practice rounds.)

-• Practice Ttation Game-Changer: A laser is invaluable on the range.
+• Practice Station Game-Changer: A laser is invaluable on the range.
 You can "zap" different flags, signs, or landmarks to learn precisely how far you hit each club.

-• No Fees or Subscriptions: Once you buy it, it’s yours.
-Most models rely on a small battery that lasts for months on end - and you will not have to sign up for any subscriptions or fees.
+• No Fees or Subscriptions: Once you buy it, it's yours.
+Most models rely on a small battery that lasts for months on end – no subscriptions or fees needed.

 Cons of a Laser Rangefinder: